Native American Tribes

 Awaxaawaxammilaxpáake – ‘Mountain People’, or Ashkúale ‘The Center Camp’

-Binnéessiippeele – ‘Those Who Live Amongst the River Banks’
+Binnéessiippeele – ‘Those Who Live Amongst the Riverbanks’

 Ashshipíte – today, called River Crow or(‘The Black Lodges’